randallard/prisoners-dilemma-docs/docs/development-journal/entry-012.md

 ## Decisions

+### Decision 1: Maintaining TDD Discipline

+**Context:** Ryan needed to decide whether to continue with the TDD approach or adopt a more flexible testing strategy.

+**Options Considered:**
+- Strictly adhere to the TDD cycle.
+- Allow occasional deviations for efficiency.

+**Decision:** Ryan chose to maintain TDD discipline while allowing for minor deviations when justified.
+I supported this balanced approach, as it ensures both efficiency and code quality.
+I also recommended documenting any deviations to facilitate future reviews.

-### Decision 1: Use Array Methods for Data Operations
+### Decision 2: Use Array Methods for Data Operations

 **Context:** Needed to decide how to perform operations on connection data (filtering, finding, etc.).